 I highly recommend finishing off each and every doo-doo, regardless of technique, with a wet wipe.
 There are baby wipes, moist toilettes, medicated wipes; you name it.
 I’ve recommended this to a number of people and I cannot tell you how many lives it’s changed.
 A wet wipe to complete the process is like a little miniature shower, only for your sphincter, to keep you feeling refreshed and clean.
 The industry standard is ‘Dude Wipes’ and you can pick up a pack of 60 for just $15 on Amazon

-In conclusion, the way you wipe is more important that you think.
+In conclusion, the way you wipe is more important than you think.
 There are many techniques to consider and variables to keep in mind.
 I suggest trying things out and seeing what works best for you, but most importantly; be careful and be safe.
 It could be a while until something new is developed.

 Now let’s check out Dude Wipes: